yegor256/blog/_drafts/takes-architecture.md

 This [`TsFork`](http://www.takes.org/apidocs-0.9/org/takes/facets/fork/TsFork.html)
 class seems to be one of the core elements of the framework.
-It helps to route an incoming HTTP request to the right _take_.
-Its logic is very simple and there are just a few lines of code inside it.
-It encapsulates a collection of "forks", which are instances of [`Fork<Take>`](http://www.takes.org/apidocs-0.9/org/takes/facets/fork/Fork.html) interface:
+It helps route an incoming HTTP request to the right _take_.
+Its logic is very simple, and there are just a few lines of code inside it.
+It encapsulates a collection of "forks", which are instances of the [`Fork<Take>`](http://www.takes.org/apidocs-0.9/org/takes/facets/fork/Fork.html) interface:

 {% highlight java %}